A Travel Price Comparison for Families, Couples, and Backpackers Cologne vs. Prague for Attractions, Nightlife, Old Town, and Couples

 Browsing through shops is a popular activity in Cologne.
 There is no shortage of clothing shops around Cologne.
 You'll find all of the major European chains with many souvenir shops mixed in.
 Schildergasse is a major shopping street in town, but there are also many shopping malls to choose from.
 For local markets, head to Wilhemplatz.

 Shopping is a popular activity when visiting Prague.
 There are many brand name stores in New Town, particularly around Wenceslas Square.
 In Old Town, Czech porcelain and Bohemia Crystal are popular things to buy.
+You'll find tons of souvenir and trinket shops throughout the area.

-Is Cologne or Prague Better for Christmas?
+Is Cologne or Prague More Beautiful?

 Cologne